2020 – Michael Guethle

 2013 – Travis Peaslee

-Travis is the Assistant Superintendent of the Lewiston Auburn Water Pollution Control Authority.
+Travis is the General Manager of the Lewiston Auburn Water Pollution Control Authority.
 He holds a BS in industrial technology from the University of Southern Maine and a BS in industrial engineering from the University of Southern Mississippi.
 Current licenses include: Professional Engineer; Grade V wastewater; Grade II laboratory; Grade IV collections; Grade 1 distribution and treatment water system operator.
 Travis participated on the Maine ops challenge team for 5 years, served as MEWEA president, chaired numerous MEWEA committees, and also chaired the NEWEA operations challenge committee.
 Awards received include: NEWEA operator; MEWEA Past President; NEWEA Alfred Peloquin; MEWEA president’s service; and MEWEA Roger Gagne.

 2012 – Jeff McBurnie